open/close all folders

 - The Rival: She and Mabel Lane Fox in Series 5.
 Both women are proud, haughty, Society beauties with a knack for dry, snarky wit, although they'd doubtless never admit the similarity.
 Mabel's hostile attitude towards Mary isn't helped by the fact that Tony Gillingham, her fiancé, abruptly called off their engagement because Mary caught his eye.
 Their rivalry is solidified when the pair are pitted against each other at the point-to-point in episode 6.

 - Second Love: After a bumpy start, she finds true love again in Series 6 with the dashing Henry Talbot.
-The finale depicts their Wedding Day, surrounded by family and staff at the village church.
+The finale depicts their wedding, surrounded by family and staff at the village church.

 - She's Back: Losing Matthew really knocks the stuffing out of her, but after justifiably playing the grieving widow throughout Series 4, it's clear from the Series 5 premiere that Mary has returned to form as the witty, vivacious young woman we know her to be.

-- Single Woman Seeks Good Man: Sort of.
-Mary is nothing if not picky.
-At least, until the Pamuk scandal, when she starts to think she has to settle for Sir Richard.
+- Single Woman Seeks Good Man: Mary is nothing if not picky.
+As a very beautiful and noble woman, she feels she's entitled to a good match and wants to marry well (i.e. rich) but she also wants an intelligent and good guy.
+After the Pamuk scandal, she starts to think she has to settle for Sir Richard.

-- Smithical Marriage: Sort of; when Anthony Foyle whisks Mary off for an illicit weekend in Liverpool in Series 5, she books an adjoining room under "Miss Crawley", but he uses his own title, claiming that false names simply arouse suspicion.
+- Smithical Marriage: When Anthony Foyle whisks Mary off for an illicit weekend in Liverpool in Series 5, she books an adjoining room under "Miss Crawley", but he uses his own title, claiming that false names simply arouse suspicion.

 - Spirited Young Lady: She's elegant, sophisticated and knows the rules of Society implicitly, even if she doesn't always play by them.